 Most people walking below don’t even notice you’re there.
 I distinctly remember seeing people up there as a child, imagining they lived there and wondering what it was they were doing and how could I get there.

 Another stunning view from inside the dining room at Club 33.

 After being escorted to our table in the dining room of Club 33, you quickly notice the fine linens, crystal and table settings.
 If Fancy Nancy could choose anywhere in the world to eat, she’d probably come here.

 Our spot, just above Cafe Orleans, came with a clear view of the Rivers of America.
 I could have sat there all day long.

 We chose to dine during the lunch hour because for one thing it was cheaper 😉 and the dress code is more casual at lunch.
 One thing, among others, that is not allowed in Club 33 is flip flops.

 And if you know me, I pretty much never wear anything else at Disneyland.
 So I brought a skirt and some ballet flats to wear until after our lunch at Club 33.

 In the past Club 33 had a buffet selection of food, but now you order 4 courses (for lunch) from their seasonal menu offerings.
-And it’s true, as of now Club 33 is the only place in Disneyland that serves alcohol.
-That may change with the addition of Star Wars land, but we’ll see.
+And it’s true, when I went, Club 33 was the only place in Disneyland that served alcohol.
+That has changed with the addition of Star Wars and Oga’s Cantina.